 Find out how we can help you by filling out our online form, we’ll then call you back for a confidential chat about your situation.

 How Can Irwin Mitchell Help?

 Birth injuries are complex and it’s helpful to have someone by your side to explain the ENS process.
 Our lawyers can represent you from beginning to end and make sure the investigation considers all your child’s needs.

 By choosing us, you can also access a range of other services that can support you and your family.
-This includes your own client liaison manager.
-Our client liaison managers are clinical specialists and understand how medical care and rehabilitation can make all the difference to your child’s life.
+This includes your own support and rehabilitation coordinators.
+Our support and rehabilitation coordinators are clinical specialists and understand how medical care and rehabilitation can make all the difference to your child’s life.
 They’ll connect you with the right type of support groups that can help your child while they grow up.